Senior Deutsche Bank lawyer jailed in raids - sources

-FRANKFURT A senior in-house lawyer at Deutsche Bank (DBKGn.DE) closely involved with its legal battle with the late media mogul Leo Kirch is among those jailed following tax raids at the bank, two sources familiar with the proceedings told Reuters.
+FRANKFURT, Dec 14 A senior in-house lawyer at Deutsche Bank closely involved with its legal battle with the late media mogul Leo Kirch is among those jailed following ta x raids at the bank, two sources familiar with the proceedings told Reuters.

 The lawyer, who cannot be named for legal reasons, was not available for comment.
 Deutsche Bank and Frankfurt prosecutor Guenter Wittig declined to comment.